Introduction – What digital marketing channels provide the best ROI?

 SEMrush, among others, uses a slightly different methodology, breaking keywords down into commercial, informational, navigational, and transactional.
 The language here could be more fitting because, in terms of terminology, this doesn’t follow a journey.

-Everything starts with an idea, and this is when you go to Google (or another search engine) with no real intent to purchase but may wish to find something out, for example, researching a topic.
-As you refine your keyword search, you become more qualified in what you were looking for until you eventually reach a point where you wish to purchase.
+Everything starts with an idea, and this is when you go to Google (or another search engine) with no real intent to purchase but may wish to find something out; for example, researching a topic.
+As you refine your keyword search, you become more qualified in what you are looking for until you eventually reach a point where you wish to purchase.

 Methodologies – Why do old marketing methodologies no longer apply to digital marketing?

-Some people will try to apply older methodologies, such as the Marketing Rule of 7; unfortunately, these work differently than conventional ones.
+Some people will try to apply older methodologies, such as the Marketing Rule of 7; unfortunately, these work differently from conventional ones.
 The ineffectiveness of this methodology becoming outdated is potential because people will become aware of different products and services at other times in their lives and throughout different experiences; it is different in 2023 from how it was in 1930.
 I state this because the number of times a service or product must be seen in the digital world will vary.
-Information can now be delivered concisely or in-depth via video, interactivity, emails, articles or others.
-In addition, there are ways to lower the barrier to entry by providing insights, samples or outcomes that were not available when the noted methodologies were coined.
+Information can now be delivered concisely or in-depth via video, interactivity, emails, articles, or other means.
+In addition, there are ways to lower the barrier to entry by providing insights, samples, or outcomes that were not available when the noted methodologies were coined.

 What assumptions are made in this article?